fayfayMN/Burn-Care-Equity-Analysis-ROI/README.md

 # Burn Care Equity & Economic Impact Analysis

-This project quantifies the economic and clinical impact of delayed burn care access in the U.S., identifying over $1B in avoidable costs (specifically modeled for **Texas**) and proposing a telemedicine optimization strategy to improve equity and system efficiency.
+This project analyzes geographic disparities in burn care access across the U.S., identifying critical referral gaps and proposing a telemedicine optimization strategy to improve equity and system efficiency.

 ---